reproducibility-sec/reproducibility/README.md

 # "Get in Researchers; We're Measuring Reproducibility": A Reproducibility Study of Machine Learning Papers in Tier 1 Security Conferences
 Official implementation of paper: *"Get in Researchers; We're Measuring Reproducibility": A Reproducibility Study of Machine Learning Papers in Tier 1 Security Conferences*
+We use Python 3.9.17 to make our figures.
 Currently have deployment for python script and Jupyter notebook.
 We are working on providing a Docker container to assist this and provide easier reproducibility.
 Our data is in *sheet1.csv*, and *figure.py* and *figures-from-paper.ipynb* will generate all of the figures in our paper with the format *Figure[num].pdf* in the working directory.